 Madrid, is often seen only as a gateway to other parts of the country.
-We found it to be a beautiful city in its own right.
-Located in the heart of the country, it is full of architectural wonders like grand palaces, magnificent monuments, tree-lined boulevards, charming fountains and unique green spaces.
+We found it to be a beautiful city in its own right, full of architectural wonders like grand palaces, magnificent monuments, tree-lined boulevards, charming fountains and unique green spaces.
 A family-friendly city, there are so many things to do in Madrid with kids .
 However, the attractions below are not specific to children and should be visited even if you are not traveling with children.
 I would recommend at least two full days here.

 The capital of Spain since the 16th century, it is a delightful fusion of old and new.
 Here you can see historic neighbourhoods and modern skyscrapers, cobblestone alleys and modern tree-lined boulevards.
 Although evidence of pre-historic occupation was discovered, Madrid was only officially founded by the Emir Muhammad I of Cordoba in the 9th century.
 He built a fortress there to protect the capital, Toledo.
 Eventually, Madrid replaced Toledo as the Spanish capital in 1561.
 Miguel de Cervantes of Don Quixote fame was born nearby and died in Madrid in 1616.